 Note: The method of measurement of sound must be carried out in accordance with Australian Standard 1055.1.

 Details of the acoustic attenuation treatment required to comply with the above, must be prepared by a qualified acoustic engineer.
-These details must accompany the application for a construction certificate.
+These details must accompany the application for the relevant construction certificate.

 Condition reason: To protect the amenity of the local area.